Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 1. Today, the sector serves around 60 million unique customers with a combined portfolio size of Rs 23 billion across 620 districts in 28 states and eight union territories.
 This makes it the 2nd largest sector after mortgage lending.
 However, what is even more commendable is that the sector has recorded a growth of 30% in the last 3 years compared to 17% for the retail banking sector

-2. Another strength of the microfinance sector has been offering financial products and services through a careful fusion of "Touch and Tech" at the lowest cost among its global peers.
+2. Another strength of the microfinance sector has been offering financial products and services through a careful fusion of "Touch and Tech" at the lowest cost among its peers globally.
 The sector leverages advances in technology to consistently provide greater transparency, data security, confidentiality, and proximity accessibility to its rural clients.

 3. With both reach and operational efficiency, microfinance is today a sustainable business model, calibrated to leverage its network to provide other goods and services to rural populations, thus contributing to the significant growth recorded by India.